Scheduled Disposition Guide

 Ready to Proceed: Boxes Tab > Change > Retention

-Select the Retention menu option to begin the disposition process.
+2. Select the Retention button to begin the disposition process.

 The Box Retention view will open.
-At this point batches may or may not have been run yet.
+At this point, batches may or may not have been run.
 A batch is simply a grouping of the items that meet this disposition criteria.
-Once you run a batch, a grid will appear to manage the previously run batches or in process batches.
+Once a batch has been run, a grid will appear to manage the previously run batches or in process batches.

 There is a helpful information bubble up at the top of the page that will highlight the step being activated within the process.